oasisprotocol/dapp-sidedao/README.md

-# Demo Voting App
+# Side DAO: Private Sidekick for DAOs

-This is a demo voting app running natively on Oasis Sapphire with built-in support for "gasless" voting.
-The app is a fork of the [OPL Secret Ballot].
+This is a dApp for running ad-hoc unofficial opinion polls for DAO members.

+The app is a fork of the [Oasis Demo Voting App], which in in turn a fork of the [OPL Secret Ballot].

+[Oasis Demo Voting App]: https://github.com/oasisprotocol/demo-voting/tree/CedarMist/per-dao-stuff
 [OPL Secret Ballot]: https://github.com/oasisprotocol/playground/tree/main/opl-secret-ballot

 This monorepo is set up for `pnpm`.
 Install dependencies by running: